WHAT WE DO

 To ensure a quality workforce and grow healthy churches, we conduct periodic training programs for our missionaries/church planters on topics spanning effective church leadership, micro-finance and family life.
 We currently have about over hundred trainee church planters under the Timothy Initiative; 2Timothy 2:2 training model – a grassroots modular training scheme.

-3. Audio bibles
+3. Audio bibles MINISTRY

 The Regeneration Centre led by Tory Bjorklund runs a prison ministry in Minessota.
 They fostered a partnership with COF to help continue the distribution of audio Bibles in Ghana.
 The audio Bibles are mostly in the Ghanaian native languages such as Ga, Dangme, Akwapim Twi, Asante Twi, Ewe, Nzema, Dagbani, Likpalkpaln (Konkomba), Dagaare among others.
 We receive and distribute the audio Bibles from the Regeneration Centre (TRC) to all our mission fields.
+The Audio Bibles serve as tools our missionaries use in preaching and sharing the word of God with their disciples and new converts.

 4. social interventions